rprakashg/hugo-blog/content/posts/post-docker-security-updates-to-slack.md

 If you want to further filter down by specific product or version you can simply add "product_id" and/or "version_id" to the query string.
 To find the product id or version id [www.cvedetails.com](http://www.cvedetails.com) site provides product search and version search capabilities, once you have found the product through the search capability you can simply copy the product id and/or version id from the address bar in your browser and include it in the query string for above RSS feed URL

 From the above RSS feed URL vendor id "13534" is for Docker.

+Create a slack channel named "docker" in your slack workspace where we can post all security vulnerabilities related to Docker as well as have all docker related discussions.

 Copy the above RSS URL and issue following command in the slack channel.
 ```bash
 /feed subscribe http://www.cvedetails.com/vulnerability-feed.php?vendor_id=13534&orderby=3&cvssscoremin=0
 ```